Joe Hurd: American Swiss Foundation

 In 2011, Hurd was elected to the board of directors of the American Swiss Foundation, a non-profit organization that fosters relations between the two countries.
 The group represents Switzerland's leading banks, insurance and multinational corporations.
 Since 2010, Hurd has served as co-chair of the Foundation's alumni council, representing over 1,000 alumni of the annual young leaders program.

 Council on Foreign Relations

 Hurd is the Co-Chair of the Diversity Committee and a member of the Committee on Membership of the Board of Directors of the Council on Foreign Relations (CFR).
 The Committee on Membership meets twice annually to recommend candidates to be elected to CFR membership.

-Truman National Security Project

-Hurd is a Senior Fellow with the Truman National Security Project, focusing on international trade and export promotion issues.